Matthias1590/ConsoleDraw/README.md

 The consoledraw module should be supported on Windows, Linux and Mac (although it has not been tested on Mac).

 # Installation
-This consoledraw module can be installed using pip.
+The consoledraw module can be installed using pip.
 ```
 pip install consoledraw
 ```